-ALH 301 - Introduction to Public & Population Health
+ALH 301 - Applied Public Health

 Credits, 3 sem. hrs.
 Prerequisite(s): SOC 205 OR MLG 205 AND ALH 399

 Course focuses on the synthesis of concepts, processes and skills necessary to promote health and prevent illness in populations groups.
 Emphasis is placed on managing care for the community as a client/patient rather than on individual health care.
 The three levels of prevention used in strategic planning for community health will be emphasized